HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/developing_managing_content/comments_wcm.md

 ## WCM Comments as Custom Plugin Component

-Starting from CF213, WCM Comments can be enabled as Custom Plugin Component for a WCM content which can be rendered on page and Web Content Viewer​ Portlet.
+Starting from CF213, WCM Comments can be enabled as Custom Plugin Component for a WCM content.
+WCM Comments can be rendered on page and on the Web Content Viewer​ Portlet.

 This section describes how to enable, configure, and disable the WCM commenting solution as as Custom Plugin Component for a WCM content.